liborty/rstats/README.md

 ## Appendix: Recent Releases

+* **Version 1.2.32** - Minor release.
+Corrected some terminology, revised some tests and Readme manual.

 * **Version 1.2.31** - Multithreading done.
 Restored sequential `acentroid` for better timing comparisons.
 Its multithreaded version is now `par_acentroid`.
 Done some more code pruning in trait `VecVec` to reduce the footprint.

 * **Version 1.2.30** - Multithreading mostly done now.
 Removed obsolete `pmedian`.
 All these changes are generally improving the speed.